Skip to content

 9. Reduce Household Expenses.

-Lastly, each family that gets rid of one car and relies on public transit saves over $10,000 per year.
+Lastly, each family that gets rid of one car and relies on public transport systems saves over $10,000 per year.

-See Remix’s 8 Benefits of Public Transportation, SmartCitiesDive’s 10 Benefits of Public Transportation, and WRI’s Three Ways to Reimagine Public Transportation for more information on the benefits of an effective public transport system.
+See Remix’s 8 Benefits of Public Transportation, SmartCitiesDive’s 10 Benefits of Public Transportation, and WRI’s Three Ways to Reimagine Public Transportation for more information on the benefits of effective public transport systems.

 Shared Micromobility, A Solution To Better Urban Mobility And Livability